Unfaithfully Yours (1948 film): Home media

 The Criterion Company released a DVD of the film, featuring additional audio commentary by Sturges scholars James Harvey, Diane Jacobs, and Brian Henderson.
 Sturges's fourth (and last) wife "Sandy" also provides commentary about Sturges and the film.

 Remake

-Twentieth Century-Fox remade the film in 1984 under the same title, with Dudley Moore, Nastassja Kinski, Armand Assante and Albert Brooks and directed by Howard Zieff.
+20th Century Fox remade the film in 1984 under the same title, directed by Howard Zieff and starring Dudley Moore, Nastassja Kinski, Armand Assante, and Albert Brooks.
 The remake, however, eliminated the theme of three different pieces of music inspiring three different response or revenge scenarios.